• Skip to primary navigation

 ✔️ It's an easy cranberry sauce recipe!

-✔️ It's a must on your Thanksgiving table and for Christmas dinner!
+✔️ It's a must-make.
+This is a favorite Thanksgiving side dish and for Christmas dinner too!

 Ingredients